 Traditionally in SAP implementations, companies have used the waterfall approach which follows distinct sequential phases and this has worked well for most customers if they get their planning and execution spot on.
 Poor planning and execution results in phases not being completed on time.
 This invokes contingency planning when things start to fall behind schedule.
 The next phase then starts and overlaps with the previous phase and you have to plan and react “last minute.com” style, never a good thing.
 You also tend to see deliverable dates shifting to the right within a phase which may look fine and achievable in theory, but becomes unachievable in reality.
 This situation occurs when all of the deliverables have a due date near or on the end date of the phase.
 This becomes what I call the “dam wall” scenario, where everything backs up against the end date of the phase.

-In a lot of current projects the agile methodology is used.
+In a lot of current projects, the agile methodology is used.
 This seems to be the flavour of the day in many SAP projects and has been used many times in recent years.
-Agile consists of a number of sprints in which the design, build and unit testing is all done in distinct bursts.
+Agile consists of a number of sprints in which the design, build and unit testing are all done in distinct bursts.
 Sprints usually cover a time period of a month or even as little as 2 weeks depending of course on the size and complexity of the deliverables being developed.

 The benefit of using this methodology is that with the smaller packages of work allocated to a sprint, it becomes easier to manage, design, build and unit test the discrete work packages.
 Scrums are held on a frequent basis to ensure that everyone understands the issues and which deliverables are currently being progressed.
 Slippage is also more easily visible to management and scope changes are more easily catered for using this methodology.
 If you haven’t completed the required deliverables by the end of a sprint then you are technically behind your planned schedule.
-Of course that could just reflect overly ambitious project planning, but these items not delivered in a sprint will need to be re-allocated to a further sprint as part of the re-planning or will need to be escalated to programme management as required.
+Of course, that could just reflect overly ambitious project planning, but these items not delivered in a sprint will need to be re-allocated to a further sprint as part of the re-planning or will need to be escalated to programme management as required.

 The key factors in using this methodology successfully are driven by the success of project planning.
 You need to be aware of the key dependencies and ensure that the allocation of the deliverables to the various sprints and the order in which they are completed is crucial to the success of the project.
 If the planning is not done well you will see delays, unnecessary impacts and missed deliverables which will impact the overall success of the project.
 Make sure that you don’t just select the easiest deliverables for the first few sprints to please the stakeholders and to show good progress against the plan.
 The most complex and challenging deliverables need to be given the appropriate planning time and consideration to mitigate any risk they may present.
 Remember that whilst it is really important to get the planning right to start with, there is nothing wrong in tweaking the content of the subsequent sprints based on what you have learnt in the first few sprints.